hallard/cc2538-multi-connect/README.md

 <img src="https://github.com/hallard/cc2538-multi-connect/raw/master/pictures/cc2538.png">

 This is just a quick and dirty PCB breakout board, it could be done better, but the fact is that is does the jobs and it does well.
+It has been designed with free version of Eagle Cad PCB (V7.7).

 The first idea and project was made by @jonoxer with this Z2T aka Zigbee2Tasmota board.
 You can find original project [here](https://github.com/SuperHouse/Z2T).
-I won't take any credit on what already done, just used his works (thanks to open source) added new ZigBee chip and some features like:
+I won't take any credit on what already done, just used his work (thanks to open source) added new ZigBee chip and some features like:

 - Easy to build and solder, 0805 CMS components, the trickiest is the CC2538 module
 - just but what you need, not all components are needed (but ZigBee chip CC2538 at least)